madbutter/pixio-api-starter/README.md

 pnpm dev
 ```

 Open [http://localhost:3000](http://localhost:3000) in your browser.
-You should now have the application running locally with authentication, subscription, credit system, and AI generation capabilities connected to your Supabase, Stripe, and ComfyDeploy accounts!
+You should now have the application running locally with authentication, subscription, credit system, and AI generation capabilities connected to your Supabase, Stripe, and Pixio API accounts!

 </details>